While the new tax law doubles the federal estate tax exemption, meaning the vast majority of estates will not have to pay any...Read more

 The main problem with health care proxies is that agents often have no idea or only a vague idea of what decision the patient would make in a particular circumstance.
 This can be addressed in one or more of these ways: a medical directive, a conversation between the potential patient and the agent, and a number of available workbooks (see below).
 A general medical directive can be included with the health care proxy that says either (1) pull the plug if I’m in a vegetative state or irreversible coma, (2) balance the potential benefit and discomfort of any proposed treatment, or (3) do whatever you can to keep me alive.

 Part of the problem with giving guidance to one’s agent is that it’s hard to predict situations that may occur and treatments that may be available.
 A number of organizations have developed workbooks to provide more detailed guidance than simply “keep me alive at all costs” or “do nothing.”
-They include: The Consumer’s Toolkit from the American Bar Association and Five Wishes from Aging with Dignity
+They include the American Bar Association's Tool Kit for Health Care Advance Planning and Five Wishes from Aging with Dignity

 3. HIPAA Release

 In addition to a health care proxy, everyone needs a HIPAA release.
 The HIPAA law bars medical practitioners from releasing medical information to anyone, even to the spouse of a patient, without a release.
 You may well ask why a heath care proxy isn’t sufficient.
 There are a few answers: First, the health care proxy is “springing” in that it doesn’t get activated until or unless the patient is declared incapacitated.
 Second, while the health care proxy may only name one person at a time, you may well want a much broader group of people to communicate with medical providers.
 The agent may not always be available or may not be the first person on the scene.